diditek8-byte/login-registration-system/README.md

 # login-registration-system

-A simple user authentication system built with using PHP and MariaDB.
+A full-stack user authentication system featuring login and registration, built with PHP and MariaDB.

 Features
 - User login